Should I Get An Alarm System If I Rent?

 For homeowners, installing security measures is an obvious choice.
-When it comes to reducing the risk of damage or theft within your home, installing a home alarm system is clearly the best decision.
-They act as powerful deterrents to burglars and even when no one is home, the system can detect a break-in, fire, or other emergency and alert the proper authorities.
+When it comes to reducing the risk of damage or theft within your home, installing a home alarm system is the best decision.
+They act as powerful deterrents to burglars, and even when no one is home, the system can detect a break-in, fire, or other emergency and alert the proper authorities.

 Talk to your landlord